jonnonz1/nz-statute-book/acts/public/2001/public-trust-act-2001.md

 ### 92 Part does not restrict operation of certain provisions
 Nothing in this Part restricts the operation of—
-  (a) section 46(4) of the Trustee Act 1956 (which imposes a duty on Public Trust to act as trustee in certain cases); or (b) section 63 of the Administration Act 1969 (which prevents the granting of administration to companies other than trustee companies).
+  (a) section 114(4) of the Trusts Act 2019 (which imposes a duty on Public Trust to act as trustee in certain cases); or (b) section 63 of the Administration Act 1969 (which prevents the granting of administration to companies other than trustee companies).

 ## Part 6 — Elections to administer